Eyelid Surgery in London

 What training has an oculoplastic surgeon had?

 Oculoplastic surgeons tend to have carried more oculoplastic procedures in their training and career than plastic surgeons in droopy eyelids, brow lift, the eye socket, procedures of the lower eyelid, tear duct surgery and reconstructive procedures to the eyelid.
 They have an in depth understanding of the soft tissue in this area.
 They are aware of how sun damage can affect the skin, how an operation can impact vision, and how changes in this area may mask other medical conditions such as thyroid eye disease.
+At the initial consultation an oculoplastic surgeon is able to assess the health of the eye and if there is dry eye prior to blepharoplasty procedure where removing the eyelid skin can make the symptoms worse.

 Thyroid eye disease is a condition can also present with eyelid swelling and may require medical treatment and eventually orbital decompression prior to undertaking any cosmetic intervention.
 An oculoplastic surgeon tends to be familiar with orbital surgery and orbital fracture repairs where an ophthalmic assessment is essential before and after the repair.
 They are able to carry out cosmetic surgery and cosmetic procedures such as botox and filler injections around the eye to give a more youthful appearance.
 In the unlikely event of there being an eye problem following an intervention, oculoplastic surgeons are well positioned to manage this whilst a plastic surgeon would have to refer you on to someone who is able to manage this.